ThiagoBfim/java-challenge/README.md

 #### Upgrade your API REST

-- [ ] Create an endpoint to consume an API from IMDB (https://imdb-api.com/) and populate your database (you can use WebClient or Feign to consume the API).
+- [ ] Create an endpoint to consume an API from TBMD to retrieve all the movies [([https://imdb-api.com/](https://developer.marvel.com/)) ](https://developer.themoviedb.org/)and populate your database (you can use WebClient or Feign to consume the API).
 This API could be called just by the ADMIN user, see @Secured and Roles in Spring Security.
 - [ ] Create an endpoint to list all the movies.
 - [ ] Create an endpoint to include a movie to the user (favorite list)
 - [ ] Create an endpoint to exclude the movie from the favorite list